📦 Top 4 ways of avoiding complete product recalls due to packaging design errors

 Packaging might work in certain aspects, but it might end up causing damage through small mistakes such as;

 - Small measurement errors

 - Structural engineering errors

-Rigorous testing before shipping physical products to customers and doing some periodic testing will allow you to proactively catch errors and eliminates chances of costly mistakes down the line.
+Rigorous testing before shipping physical products to customers and doing some periodic testing will allow you to proactively catch errors and eliminate chances of costly mistakes down the line.

 Think of it this way; do you really want to pull your product off the market because your packaging didn’t do the job it intended to?

-Working with an expert helps mitigate any potential custom packaging error since they will know exactly what material will work best for your product and the measurements will fit your product perfectly with minimal room to move around and will have extensive knowledge on testing your packaging.
+Working with an expert helps mitigate any potential custom packaging error since they will know exactly what material will work best for your product, understand the measurements that will fit your product perfectly with minimal room to move around and will have extensive knowledge on testing your packaging.

 It can save a lot of time and headaches as well as avoid any potential damage to your products.